Skip to content

 No. A small number of well-placed raised beds can grow high-use crops like herbs, greens, tomatoes, peppers, potatoes, beans, squash, and seasonal staples without taking over the entire yard.

 Raised beds give you cleaner boundaries, better soil control, easier access, and a simpler way to expand.
-For a food security garden, that structure helps turn intention into a repeatable habit.
+That structure helps turn good intentions into a repeatable growing habit.

-A few raised beds can turn uncertainty into action, and turn unused outdoor space into fresh food, staple crops, and practical growing skills your household can count on.
+A few raised beds can turn unused outdoor space into fresh food, staple crops, and practical growing skills your household can keep building on.

 Food Garden Setup